 Some of the prettiest flowers for cutting are annuals that grow and bloom fast and thrive in cool weather.
-Sweet peas, bachelor’s buttons, sulfur coreopsis, love-in-a-mist and annual baby’s breath are some of the best cool-season cut flowers that flower quickly from seed.
 Growing them is a snap.
-Start them in early August, and you should have lots of pretty flowers for cutting by late September to early October.
+Start them in early August, and you should have lots of pretty flowers for cutting by late September or early October.

-If you are someone who already plants cut flowers, you will likely still have annual blooms from summer on hand—like summer zinnias, tall marigolds and purple cosmos—but these tend to lose steam towards the end of the season.
-Removing old plants and filling in the holes with fresh, cool-season flowers will pay off.
-Just be sure to turn and smooth the clean ground for planting, and topdress with a good, moisture-holding mix that will allow your new cut flower seeds to germinate easily.
+If you are someone who already plants summer cut flowers, you will likely still have zinnias, tall marigolds, and purple cosmos in the garden, but these tend to lose steam towards the end of the season.
+Removing declining summer cut flowers and filling in the holes with fresh, cool-season bloomers will pay off.
+Just be sure to turn, smooth, and clean the ground before planting, and top dress with a good, moisture-holding mix that will allow your new cut flower seeds to germinate easily.
 Fafard Ultra Outdoor Planting Mix is a great choice.

-Sweet peas (Lathyrus odoratus, 74-85 days from seed) are some of the sweetest smelling cool cut flowers, but they require light trellising.
+Sweet peas (Lathyrus odoratus, 74-85 days from seed) are some of the sweetest smelling cool-season cut flowers, but they require light trellising.
 This is easily done by securing strong, firm stakes into the ground and lining the spaces between them with trellis netting that the peas can climb up with their tendrils.
 Renee’s Garden Seeds carries loads of exceptional sweet peas for cutting.
-The antique ‘Perfume Delight’ is especially fragrant and a little more heat-tolerant, which allows them to forge through unexpected fall heat.
+The antique ‘Perfume Delight’ is especially fragrant and a little more heat tolerant, which allows them to forge through unexpected warm days.
 (Read Renee’s article “All About Sweet Peas” for more information about these pleasing flowers.)

-Colorful bachelor’s buttons (Centaurea cyanus, 65-75 days from seed) come in shades of richest violet-blue, pink white and deepest burgundy.
+Colorful bachelor’s buttons (Centaurea cyanus, 65-75 days from seed) come in shades of richest violet-blue, pink, white, and deepest burgundy.
 Most agree that the blue flowers are the most remarkable and prettiest in a vase.
-There are lots of tidy dwarf varieties but these have short stems.
-Long-stemmed selections are the best for cutting, but the weak-stemmed plants require staking for reliable upright growth.
-‘Blue Boy’ is an old-fashioned, large-flowered heirloom with tall stems perfect for cutting.
+There are lots of compact varieties, but these have short stems.
+Long-stemmed selections are the best for cutting, but they must be staked for reliable upright growth.
+‘Blue Boy’ is an old-fashioned, large-flowered heirloom with tall stems that are perfect for cutting.

-Sulfur coreopsis (Coreopsis sulphureus, 50-60 days from seed) is one of the fastest cut flowers to bloom from seed.
-The long-stemmed ‘Towering Orange’ is a Park’s Seed exclusive that produces billows of tangerine orange flowers that will last a long time.
-(These look beautiful in a vase mixed with ‘Blue Boy’ flowers!)
+For fiery color, few cut flowers grow faster than sulfur coreopsis (Coreopsis sulphureus, 50-60 days from seed).
+The long-stemmed ‘Towering Orange’ produces billows of tangerine orange flowers that will last a long time.
+These look beautiful in a vase with ‘Blue Boy’ bachelor’s buttons!

 No flower arrangement is complete without a frothy filler flower to add loft and interest.
-Annual baby’s breath is the standard choice and ‘Covent Garden Market’ is a tall, airy choice that will bloom until frost.
-It is very easy to grow and its small, white, cup-shaped flowers make more colorful blooms stand out in a vase.
+Annual baby’s breath (Gypsophila elegans, 45-50 days from seed) is the standard choice, and ‘Covent Garden Market’ is a tall, airy variety that will bloom until frost.
+It is very easy to grow, and its small, white, cup-shaped flowers make more colorful blooms stand out in a vase.

-Cut flowers make gardens and homes more colorful, so consider planting some of these traditional beauties now for fall.
+Cut flowers brighten our gardens and homes, so consider planting some of these traditional beauties in August for fall bloom.
 You’ll save money at the farmer’s market and impress your guests.